kserve/website/docs/modelserving/v1beta1/custom/custom_model/README.md

   predictor:
     containers:
       - name: kserve-container
-        image: {username}/custom-model:v1
+        image: ${DOCKER_USER}/custom-model:v1
 ```
-In the `custom.yaml` file edit the container image and replace {username} with your Docker Hub username.
+In the `custom.yaml` file edit the container image and replace ${DOCKER_USER} with your Docker Hub username.

+### Arguments
+You can supply additional command arguments on the container spec to configure the model server.

+- `--workers`: Spawn the specified number of `uvicorn` workers(multi-processing) of the model server, the default value is 1, this option is often used
+  to help increase the resource utilization of the container.
+- `--http_port`: the http port model server is listening on, the default REST port is 8080.
+- `--max_asyncio_workers`: Max number of workers to spawn for python async io loop, by default it is `min(32,cpu.limit + 4)`.
+- `enable_latency_logging`: whether to log latency metrics per request, the default is False.

+### Environment Variables

+You can supply additional environment variables on the container spec.

+- `STORAGE_URI`: load a model from a storage system supported by KServe e.g. `pvc://` `s3://`.
+This acts the same as `storageUri` when using a built-in predictor.
+  The data will be available at `/mnt/models` in the container.
+For example, the following `STORAGE_URI: "pvc://my_model/model.onnx"` will be accessible at `/mnt/models/model.onnx`

-Apply the yaml to create the InferenceService
+Apply the yaml to deploy the InferenceService on KServe

 !!! "kubectl"
 ```